 Udemy is a great resource and has loads of excellent trainers on PMP and many other subjects.
 I have tried narrow it down to make your choice a bit easier.
 The beauty of Udemy is that their courses are a lot more affordable compared to other options.
 They are just as high-quality if mt more with continued support.

-Udemy for PMP
+Udemy PMP Review

 In my opinion, to choose the best course it really depends on what type of learner.